Skip to docs navigation

 Course Attendance

 Students are expected to attend all sessions of the classes in which they are registered and to attend all associated lecture programs and meetings.
 Progress as an artist depends not only on completion of assignments but also on full participation in dialogue with studio and academic classes.
-All absences will count towards a student’s absence total for the semester.
+All absences will count towards a student’s absence total for the semester unless approved as an extenuating circumstance absence by the Dean of Students.
 Students are responsible for all missed class material, including assignments and tests, when absent from class.
 Each faculty member is required to take, and to maintain records of, class attendance.
 CIA’s absence limits are as follows:

 Course TypeAbsence Limit